Menu

 Visit these twin hot springs in the Skagafjörður peninsula and you could experience a little Icelandic history – both old and new.

 The first pool, Grettislaug (“Grettir’s Pool”), is named after the strongest man in the Icelandic sagas.
-The second, Jarlslaug (“Earl’s Pool”), is named for a local man, Jón “Earl” Eiríksson, who led the rebuilding of the pools after they were damaged in a storm.
+The second, Jarlslaug (“Earl’s Pool”), is named after a local man, Jón “Earl” Eiríksson, who led the rebuilding of the pools after they were damaged in a storm.

 Grettislaug hot pot pool in Iceland